 You can see the dirty carbs in the foreground and the ones that have been dipped are behind them, waiting for the new internals.

-I did a couple of other house keeping items on the bike.
-The most noticeable thing I did today was start on the frame modification.
 I used a hack saw to take off the rear section that was no longer needed for the new seat.
 After cutting the rear section off I started on de-tabbing the frame to help give the frame a cleaner look and get rid of excess metal.

 Jorge also had a hand in helping with the frame de-tabbing.